s2t2/s2t2.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 brew install postgresql
-ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents # to have launchd start postgresql at login lunchy start postgresql createdb # to create a database named after your root database user, which is named after your mac username; avoids `psql: FATAL:  database $USER does not exist`
+ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents # to have launchd start postgresql at login lunchy start postgresql createdb # to create a database named after your root database user, which is named after your mac username; avoids `psql: FATAL:  database my_db_user does not exist`
 ````

 Set a password for the database root user.

 ````
-psql -U $USER -c "ALTER USER $USER WITH PASSWORD 'CHANGE_ME';"
+psql -U my_db_user -c "ALTER USER my_db_user WITH PASSWORD 'CHANGE_ME';"
 ````

-To require password authentication, find the location of the *pg_hba.conf* file using `psql -U $USER -c "SHOW hba_file;"`, and edit it to resemble to the following template:
+To require password authentication, find the location of the *pg_hba.conf* file using `psql -U my_db_user -c "SHOW hba_file;"`, and edit it to resemble to the following template:

     # TYPE  DATABASE        USER            ADDRESS                 METHOD
     local   all             all                                     md5